-First decide where you want the virtual environment to be created, then open a command prompt in that location and type in the command python-m venv environment name.
+First decide where you want the virtual environment to be created, then open a command prompt in that location and type in the command python -m venv environmentname to create a virtual environment with the specified name.
 You should then see the directory containing the virtual environment appear on the file system, with a similar structure to the example.

-On Windows, you can activate a virtual environment from its parent directory using the command environmentname \Scripts\activate.bat

-On Unix or Mac, use
+On Windows, you can activate a virtual environment from its parent directory using the command environmentname\Scripts\activate.bat On Unix or Mac, use source environmentname/bin/activate Note that the command prompt window shows which

-Source environmentname/bin/activate Note that the command prompt window shows which Python virtual environment you are using, e.g. (ct5161test)
+Python virtual environment you are using, e.g. (ct5161test)